phax/phoss-directory/README.md

 # News and noteworthy

 * v0.6.0 - work in progress
-  * Updated to ph-commons 9.0.0
+  * Updated to ph-commons 9.0.1
   * Updated to Apache Lucene 7.2.1
   * Fixed some issues (as #30)
+  * Requires peppol-commons 6.0.1 for new OpenPEPPOL PKI v3
 * v0.5.1 - 2017-07-21
   * Extended `PDClient` to explicitly support a configurable truststore.
 A default truststore for the current setup is included.
   * PD client https hostname verification can now be